rq/rq/docs/index.md

 ## Bypassing workers

 For testing purposes, you can enqueue jobs without delegating the actual execution to a worker (available since version 0.3.1).
 To do this, pass the `async=False` argument into the Queue constructor:

 {% highlight pycon %}
->>> q = Queue('low', async=False)
+>>> q = Queue('low', async=False, connection=my_redis_conn)
 >>> job = q.enqueue(fib, 8)
 >>> job.result
 21
 {% endhighlight %}

 The above code runs without an active worker and executes `fib(8)` synchronously within the same process.
 You may know this behaviour from Celery as `ALWAYS_EAGER`.
+Note, however, that you still need a working connection to a redis instance for storing states related to job execution and completion.

 ## Job dependencies